 It may be necessary, according to the intended use of the area, for a survey by a structural engineer to conform to building regulations on point loadings, load bearing and flex strength of the screed floor.

-The skills and training that a screeding specialist brings to your project should guarantee a high quality result and help in extending the lifetime of your flooring.
-A correct mix of screed and the techniques used in laying it are also critical to guarantee the ultimate quality of your floor.
+The skills and training that a certified screeding contractor brings to your project should guarantee a successful result and help in prolonging the life of your flooring.
+Selecting the appropriate screeding materials and the method of installation is critical if you want a durable and quality finish for your floor.

 Before deciding on a screeding company from those based in the Branston area, ask to what standard of finish they are basing their price quote, and also make sure you get two or three quotes from different screeders.
 For residential homes a quotation will generally be given for an SR (Surface Regularity) standard of SR1 or SR2.
 SR2 and SR3 might be less expensive options, although the floor screeding finish may have deviations and errors, whilst SR1 guarantees a pretty much perfect finish.
 Any errors in the screeding (as might occur with SR2 or SR3) may cause issues with laying flooring due to flat spots, indentations, ridges in the floor surface.